-Unlike memberships that get you access to a single carrier's airport lounges, Priority Pass has partnered with over 600 lounges across the globe.
+Unlike memberships that get you access to a single carrier's airport lounges, Priority Pass has partnered with over 1,000 lounge locations across the globe.
 This makes it even easier to gain access to a quiet, restful place between flights and catch up on work or conversation.

 Importantly, there are no restrictions based on the airline you fly or the class of ticket you purchased.
 Your membership is all you need to enter!

 The Club at MCO (Terminal A) (MCO)

 Priority Pass sells three types of memberships, depending on your budget and how often you expect to need lounge access: